pe-gif/GitHub--Automation-Testing/README.md

   1. login
   2. Profile configuration
   3. search
-  4. creating a repository
+  4. ForkTheRepository
-  5. Hosting a repository
+  5. creating a repository
-  6. Issue
+  6. Hosting a repository
-  7. pull
+  7. Issue
-  8. forTheRepository
+  8. pull

 The tools and frameworks used include Java, Maven, TestNG, Selenium, and chromeWebDriver.